 Grain – Although this isn’t wholly necessary, most buddha bowls start with a base of healthy grains.
 The grains can be brown rice, quinoa, couscous, rice noodles, etc. Grains provide protein, fiber, and healthy carbs while bulking up the bowl with hearty and wholesome calories.

-Vegetables and herbs – A variety of vegetables make up the bulk of a good Buddha Bowl.
+Vegetables and herbs – A variety of vegetables make up the bulk of a good bowl.
 You will often find sautéed or roasted vegetables alongside crunchy vegetables (like cabbage or slaw) and dark leafy greens.
 A mixture of vegetables offers a ton of flavor and a variety of major health benefits.

 Nuts and seeds – For added taste and texture, nuts, seeds, hemp hearts, and herbs are tossed on top to give your Buddha Bowl recipe just a little more flavor and flair while pumping up the superfoods inside your one-bowl meal.